Michael B. Jordan And Denzel Washington's New Movie Trailer - Up News Info

 To make it even more emotional, the movie is actually based on a true story.

-Dana Canedy published the book A Journal for Jordan after her fiancé First Sergeant Charles Monroe King was killed by a roadside bomb in Iraq in 2006.
-There son was only seven months old at the time of his death.
+Dana Canedy published the book A Journal for Jordan after her fiancé, first sergeant Charles Monroe King, was killed by a roadside bomb in Iraq in 2006.
+Their son was only 7 months old at the time of his death.

 Now, he’s old enough to see his father and mother’s love story play out on the big screen.
 What a beautiful tribute. ❤️